 My long term aspiration is to wrestle in college, earn a degree in accounting/engineering, and open my own wrestling/Jiu-Jitsu club.
 I have been doing Jiu-Jitsu since I was 8 and wrestling since I was 10.
 Many of my coaches have had a great impact on my life and they helped shape my desire to be a coach as well.
 I really want to do the same thing for the next generation of wrestlers.
 I want to attend a college that is, not only, competitive in wrestling but will also challenge me academically.
 My GPA is 3.55 and I am taking several Pre-AP classes this year.

 I think my work ethic will be the first thing coaches notice about me.
 I am willing to put in the work to reach my goals.
 During the school year, I would participate in high school practice in the morning for 2 hours, go to class, and then attend my club team practice at night.
 My drive paid off my freshman year, when I made varsity and placed 4th at state.
-I just completed my sophomore year and was the 6A state runner up at 120.
+I was the 6A 120 lb state runner up my sophomore year.
+My junior year I made it to state but got injured during my second match and had to withdraw from the tournament.
 At the same time I also know I have a lot to learn.
 I understand that I must keep working, keep pushing myself in order to reach my goals (win state and wrestle in college).
 I also apply that same work ethic to my academics.
 I made A/B honor roll and I was nominated for two awards by my teachers: hardworking and positive attitude awards.